 A couple of other great, well know fruit producers are the date palm and the Pindo or jelly palm.

 There are even more health food products than you probably even knew about come from palm trees.

 Unlike the pines and maples, the palm tree has roots that aren’t very deep.

 They don’t spread very far until they are quite old and large.

-Some never do get big root balls making them some kinds easy to move even when they are full grown.
+Some never do get big root balls making them some kinds easy to move or transplant even when they are full grown.

 A great favorite is the royal palm its roots won't punch through concrete to damage sidewalks or roadways.

 Communities in the Caribbean use them often to line the streets.

 They are highly flexible in the trunk, and the

 leaves might be big but they allow tons of wind to go thru them. ( I think the coconut variety is the king of flexibility.)